2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 While working on their Bachelor's Degree, phys ed majors at Concordia University, Chicago accumulate an average of around $27,159 in student debt.

-University of Cincinnati - Main Campus ranked #24 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
+University of Cincinnati - Main Campus came in at #24 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region ranking.
 Located in the city of Cincinnati, UC is a public school with a fairly large student population.

 About 20% of the students majoring in phys ed at the school are women while 80% are male.